mars0i/depniche/doc/DunlinStory1.md

 * More dimensions of environmental variation.

+* Mutation: i.e. random changes from one dunlin variant to another.

 * Indexed dunlin variants.

+* Indexed dunlin variants with mutation.
+This could allow gradual evolution over time.

 * Sexual reproduction.
 But for that to be worthwhile, we might want more complex "phenotypes".